- Home

 Reporting Found Animals

 If you find or see what appears to be a lost pet or injured animal, dial 9-1-1.
-All found animals are kept within the City animal kennel, scanned for a micro-chip, and held for the state-regulated period of time (see Animal Kennel).
+All found animals are kept within the City animal kennel, scanned for a microchip, and held for the state-regulated period of time (refer to Animal Control Facility).

 Reporting Lost Animals